Destaq/langstats/README.md

 # language-statistics
-With `language-statistics`, you can create a high-quality image of the programming languages and their percentages used in your directory.
+With `language-statistics`, you can create a high-quality image (both as an SVG or PNG) of the programming languages and their percentages used in your directory.
 It is **runnable anywhere** and is **highly customizable**, an improved clone of the `linguist` package that comes with GitHub itself.
 And best of all, it takes just two clicks to install and one line to run!

 <p align="center">
   <img src="screenshots/output.svg" alt = "Output image">